- The afternoon game in Detroit boasts the highest Weather Rating this season outside of Colorado and Texas.

 Lowest Weather Ratings

 - Rangers at Mariners: 24

 - Rays at Athletics: 38

 As is often the case, the West Coast is providing the worst Weather Ratings of the day.
 Leading the way is Rangers-Mariners game.
-Although two pedestrian pitchers in Mike Minor and Wade LeBlanc are starting, the total has gone from 8.5 to 7.5 at Bookmaker.
+Although two pedestrian pitchers in Mike Minor and Wade LeBlanc are starting, the total has gone from 8.5 to 7.5.
 About three quarter of early bets are on the under at Safeco, which will boast temperatures in the mid-50s.